This program will open to applications in 2023. Please subscribe to our newsletter to be notified when it goes live

-Applications have now closed for the William Buckland Foundation Fellowship with The Age.
-Journalists from regional Victoria were invited to apply for this hands-on experience in The Age’s newsroom.
+Journalists from regional Victoria are invited to apply for for the William Buckland Foundation Fellowship with The Age, a hands-on experience in The Age’s newsroom.
 Freelance, part-time and full-time journalists on secondments are eligible for a behind-the-scenes experience with this award-winning news team.

 Thanks to funding from the William Buckland Foundation the recipient will receive a $20,000 stipend for the 12-week duration of the placement with The Age.

 Playing a hands-on role in researching, developing and writing stories you will work across all platforms, cultivate a network of contacts, build your investigative skills and gain a greater understanding of how the news is made in one of the country’s leading newsrooms.